csun-shine/the-pedal-garage-docs/docs/references/pg-reference-update-pedals.md

 nav_order: 6
 ---

-# API Reference: Update an Existing Pedal
+# API Reference: Update Pedal

 Update an existing [`pedal`](pg-resource-pedals.md) in the database.